 All sales professionals know the thrill that comes along with closing a deal that provides exceptional value for your client, and ultimately, money for your small business.

 But, what if you don’t have the opportunity for a copy of the contract to be signed in person, or if there are still various contract details left to complete?

-Instead of pacing back and forth waiting for their reply, here’s how to ask for a new contract to be signed.
+Instead of pacing back and forth waiting for their reply, here’s how to ask for a contract to be signed quickly.

-Identify top decision makers
+1. Identify top decision-makers

 When working on a brand new agreement or sale, the last thing you want is to talk to an individual who has to get permission from “higher-ups” before signing.

 This allows you to cut to the chase and ask for a decision and signature rather than inefficiently bumping contract requests from employee to employee.

-If access to the decision makers is limited because of the company’s organization, inquire with other employees about what individuals need to be involved in order to make a final decision.
+If access to the decision-makers is limited because of the company’s organization, ask other employees which individuals need to be involved in order to make a final decision.

-Have a clear understanding of the client’s goals
+2. Have a clear understanding of the client’s goals

 It’s a bit frustrating when you go to a restaurant, order a meal, and get the wrong plate, right?